Kimserey/BlogArchive/20170810_inline_form_angular_prime.md

 }
 ```

 And that's it, the same methodology can be followed to build the rest of the form.
-The full source code is available on my GitHub. []().
+The full source code is available on my GitHub. [https://github.com/Kimserey/ngrx-store-sample](https://github.com/Kimserey/ngrx-store-sample).

 # Conclusion

+Today we saw how we could use ngrx store to maintain the state of an inline form edited field.
+Building inline form requires more work as multiple forms need to be built instead of a single big mess.
+Although more time is required to get it out, I highly believe that the improvement in user experience provided largely outweigh the time cost.
+Hope you enjoyed this post as much as I enjoyed writing it.
+If you have any questions, leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
+See you next time!